What is Chain Abstraction? Arriving at a Formal Definition

 Table of Contents:

-TL;DR for non-nerds: “Chain abstraction” is a term already widely used in Web3.
-It refers to creating infrastructure that allows anyone to use decentralized applications without being aware of the problems associated with interacting with their underlying chains (such as bridging assets, managing multiple gas tokens, balances etc.)
+TL;DR for non-nerds: “Chain abstraction” is typically used to refer to infrastructure that allows anyone to use decentralized applications without being aware of the manual steps associated with interacting with their underlying chains (such as bridging assets, managing multiple gas tokens, balances etc.)

 –Many thanks to Everclear , Agoric and Frontier Research for their feedback.